Name Clue Points Voters Anno Comments

 - Should be every day in the surface to make sense

-4 Brian Kogler General practitioner, out in emergency wards (7) 20 12 [(practitione)R OUT IN E(mergency), Hidden Indicator: “wards” (guards, protects), Def: “General”] - Nice
+4 Brian Kogler General practitioner, out in emergency wards (7) 20 12 [(practitione)R OUT IN E(mergency), Hidden Indicator: “wards” (guards, protects), Def: “General”] - Wards is not a hidden word indicator.

 - Good - not sure why you need the comma